danielscholl/managed-platform/docs/pipelines.md

 As a minimum bar to assert the quality of the bicep code we really want to leverage some additional validation of "would this deploy successfully" and "what will this create", but without actually creating any actual Infrastructure resources.

-To do this we need to talk to the Azure Control Plane, so we'll need a set of Azure Credentials, Subscription and a resource group with RBAC configured.
+To do this we need to talk to the Azure Control Plane, so we'll need an Azure Application with Federated OIDC, an Azure Subscription with RBAC for the Azure Application configured and a resource group.

 1. [Validation](https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az_deployment_group_validate).
 Validation ensures the template compiles, that there are no errors in the bicep code, that the parameter file provides all mandatory parameters and that the ARM Control plane will accept the deployment.
 A great example of what Validate can do is that it will fail if you supply incompatible configuration through parameters, eg. You want a feature of an Azure service that comes with a Premium SKU but you've set the SKU to Standard.